 The US Department of Defense has selected Data Matrix for the mandatory item unique identification (IUID) of equipment.
 Items must be permanently identified with a unique code in accordance to the Military Standard 130 for asset tracking.
 The International Air Transport Association (IATA) plans to utilize it on all new aircraft.

-The Cognex Mobile Barcode Scanner SDK supports Data Matrix detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode SDK supports Data Matrix detection, enabling developers to gather relevant workflow and application data into their barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.